 Between 08:30 and 09:00, your local guide will pick you up from your hotel in Puno.
 You start the day with a trip of 1 hour and 20 minutes to the port of San Pedro in the community of Llachón, located on the Capachica peninsula.
 There, you will take a boat to the floating Uros Titino islands (approximately 30 minutes).

 You will be welcomed by a family that lives on the island and you will get an explanation of their daily life and how they created their island.
 It is also possible to take a ride on a traditional reed boat.
 Walking on the island feels a bit like a waterbed, but it’s safe, of course!

-Then you will return to the community of Llachon to enjoy a typical local lunch.
+Then you will return to the community of Llachón to enjoy a typical local lunch.
 After lunch, you will be driven to the community of Chifrón (about 20 minutes) where you will stay at Walther’s house* Inti Wasi (which means solar house).
 The lodge is very beautiful with views over Chifrón’s sandy beach and Lake Titicaca: and in the background you can even see the Cordillera Real of Bolivia.

 *If there’s no space at Walther’s, you will stay with another family offering similar comfort and views of the Titicaca Lake.

 The rooms are simple, but they are equipped with the necessary amenities and clean (there is even hot water).
 You will meet Walther, Mariela and their children, and also have time to walk around the lodge.
-Dinner with the host family, you will have a good night’s sleeping in Walther’s home.
+After dinner with the host family, you will have a good night’s sleeping in Walther’s home.

-After breakfast, you will go with your guide on a sailboat to visit the small island of Tikonata.
+After breakfast, your guide will take you on a sailboat to visit the small island of Tikonata.
 Along the way, you will learn how local people fish on Lake Titicaca and, of course, you can try using some nets yourself.
 On the island of Tikonata you will meet the people who take care of it (the island is basically uninhabited) and you will visit the small museum with mummies that were found on this small island.